 The real world isn’t flat.
-So, why is your treadmill?
+So why is your treadmill?
 Welcome to the world of incline treadmills.
-Setting steep inclines is better for burning fat, and for realistically preparing for races and other athletic events.
+Setting steep inclines can be better for burning calories and for realistically preparing for races and other athletic events.
 An incline treadmill allows you to mimic the real world gradients of your next marathon, or burn twice as many calories as running flat.
-Finding the right incline treadmill is easy when you remember to consider these five basic factors:
+Finding the right incline treadmill is easy when you remember to consider these five basic factors.

 1. Make sure the frame is sturdy and safe.

 Back in 1998, Hal Higdon, winner of four World Masters Championships, mentor for over 250,000 marathon completers, and the longest contributing writer to Runner’s World offered this timeless advice: “The control panel shouldn’t jiggle.”

 That advice is still true today.
 First things first, the treadmill needs to be sturdy and the display needs to be readable.
 This means the treadmill should have appropriate front and side handlebars to give you something to grab onto when the going gets tough.
 Also, if you’ve ever run on a treadmill with a wiggling screen in front of your face, you probably know that it can make for a nauseating run.